adus/portal-documentation/documentation/travel-time.md

 #### _Example_
 <figure align = "center">
 <img src="https://github.com/adus/portal-documentation/blob/master/images/transit-time-images/travel-time-img2.png" width="1000">
 <figcaption>Figure 2.
 Screen shot of <i>Travel Time</i> page for day of week options for plotting aggregate data where Tuesday, Wednesday, and Thursday selected for aggregation of travel time.
-If _yearly_ was selected the same option for selecting days of the week would be the same.</figcaption>
+If <i>yearly</i> was selected the same option for selecting days of the week would be the same.</figcaption>
 </figure>

 ### Step 5: Plot the data
 Click on the update button to plot the selected data.
 The initial plot generated will show the hourly average time for each week.
 Each week of data can be turned on or off by clicking on the legend key.

 To add reliability data click on the "Add/Remove Reliability Data".
 The 80% travel time is plotted by default.
 Other travel time percentiles are shown in the legend and can be turned off or on by clicking on the respective key.